crisperdue/prooftoys-site/content/inference-rules.md

 The one limitation is that there must be some value for the variable that can make the irrelevant assumption true.
 So to use this rule in a proof, there must be a proof that such a value exists.
-Prooftoys doesn't yet support this rule in its general form, but it supports a couple of common cases.
+Prooftoys currently supports a couple of common cases.
 These are useful cases, and Prooftoys can work out the existence fact on its own.
-The cases are:
+The cases
+are:

 {{% preblock %}}
 <var> = <term>; and